-The ten Kihon Kumite skills are the pinnacle of the system and are also classed as two persons kata, the principles of this set are neutralizing the opponent’s attack through sensitivity and body placement.
-Neutralizisation techniques are very difficult to do and require perfect timing and is the arts highest achievement.
+The ten Kihon Kumite skills are the pinnacle of the system and are also classed as two persons kata.
+The principles of this set are neutralizing the opponent’s attack through sensitivity and body placement.
+Neutralisation techniques are very difficult to do and require perfect timing and is the arts highest achievement.
 To stop an attack in its track with the minim of energy and movement causing the attackers energy to stifle taking control of both the attacker and space he occupies.
-Kihon Kumite concept is to take the line of force from an opponent and deliver this force back with the added force of the defender.
+Kihon Kumite concept is to take the line of force from an opponent, and deliver this force back with the added force of the defender.
 The stepping is swift and light with a rooted stance on the final strike, the shifting and avoiding of the opponent’s attack are characterized by circular movements of Kihon Kumite.
 The pace of this pairs work tends to be slightly slower, the attacks are strong yet soft, they encompass the two elements of Go and Ju (Hard-Yang and soft-Yin).
 Ippon Kumite and Ohyo Kumite are the two opposites that make up Kihon Kumite.
 The attacks and defences tend to be closer and is the correct Kata range for Shi Zen Do’s Tegumi, Kensetsu and Nage Waza.

 These are hand drills worked with a partner and come in two distinct format training principles.
 The first is touch reflex, where both arms are used in a sequence of striking and defending drills with one partner attacking while the other deflects and then vice versa.
-Initially this is executed in a pre-planned fashion but is developed into a freestyle format incorporating pairs work Kumite and kata.
+Initially this is executed in a pre-planned fashion, but is developed into a freestyle format incorporating pairs work Kumite and kata.
 These exercises train the hands and arms to sense incoming forces and to pass the force from one hand to another before countering.
 All Kata and Kumite can be channelled through this section and is one of the main training methods used by the Shi Zen Do system.

 The second set of the hands drills further develops sensitivity Kake Uke, with the partners’ arms remaining in contact whilst attacking, neutralizing and countering.
 These hand drill are performed in a flowing manner both rooted and moving and teach the student connectedness, attack and defence are simultaneous.

-This is the joint locking system of Shi Zen Do, These are the immobilizing and seizing techniques a two person prearranged form performed in a unbroken flow of movement each lock skilfully blends into the next. when the student acquires the correct skill level and can perform the sequence these locks are then applied through the Tegumi section.
-There are thirteen basic locks to this section but more are added through a natural progression, the student infills the gaps by a process of gaining insight.
-In class training the student employs Ji Yu training, this translates as freestyle, its here the student incorporates the use of all the above training methods flowing for boxing to grappling, locking and throwing.
+This is the joint locking system of Shi Zen Do.
+These are the immobilizing and seizing techniques a two person prearranged form performed in a unbroken flow of movement each lock skilfully blends into the next.
+When the student acquires the correct skill level and can perform the sequence, these locks are then applied through the Tegumi section.
+There are thirteen basic locks to this section but more are added through a natural progression.
+The student infills the gaps by a process of gaining insight.
+In class training, the student employs Ji Yu training, this translates as freestyle, its here the student incorporates the use of all the above training methods flowing for boxing to grappling, locking and throwing.